moizeali/moizeali/README.md

 ## 🌟 **Why Top Tech Companies Should Hire Me**

-> **🎯 Production-proven ML Engineer with 6+ years building scalable AI infrastructure serving millions of users.
-Expert in end-to-end MLOps, cloud architecture, and turning research into profitable products.**
+> **🎯 Production-proven ML Engineer with 9 years building scalable infrastructure and backend systems for AI-driven applications.
+Expert in cloud infrastructure management (AWS), containerization, infrastructure as code (Terraform), and backend development using modern frameworks.**

 ### 💼 **What Sets Me Apart**